chapel-lang/chapel-blog/content/posts/claude-mcp/index.md

   you're using local search, perhaps via [vector embeddings](https://www.ibm.com/think/topics/vector-embedding), the argument is symmetric --- only the heuristic changes.
-* __Uniformity__: Search-based systems today are proprietary tools that augment langauge models.
+* __Uniformity__: Search-based systems today are proprietary tools that augment language models.
 This means that their behavior can vary according to the provider (OpenAI, Anthropic, GitHub, etc.).
 A single MCP server, on the other hand, will provide the same results to all models, and thus work more consistently.